Land information New Zealand has the role of Steward for Imagery, one of the fundamental data themes identified by the New Zealand Geospatial Office.

 - Intended acquisitions register to allow agencies to share future imagery procurement plans.

-- Register of imagery available on a Creative Commons Licence, identifying the most recent aerial imagery that is available on a Creative Commons Attribution 3.0 New Zealand License.
+- Register of imagery available on a Creative Commons Licence, identifying the most recent aerial imagery that is available on a Creative Commons Attribution 4.0 International License.

 - For enquiries about ordering archival imagery, contact Opus International Consultants - ph 0800 680 690.